TooLaidBack/TooLaidBack.github.io/_posts/2023-09-15-CozyHosting Writeup.md

 find / -type f -perm -04000 -ls 2>/dev/null
 ```

 No luck.
-But if you recall from when we initially got our reverse shell I remember seeing a file labeld "cloudhosting-0.0.1.jar" lets go back to the /app directory and setup a python server so that we can download it on our main machine.
+But if you recall from when we initially got our reverse shell I remember seeing a file labeled "cloudhosting-0.0.1.jar" lets go back to the /app directory and setup a python server so that we can download it on our main machine.

 ```bash
 python3 -m http.server 9999